s-andringa/rack-cache-monitor/README.md

 # Rack::Cache::Monitor

-The rack-cache-monitor middleware lets you monitor rack-cache related stats, such as the number of fresh hits, passes, or its hitrate, and report them the way you want.
+The rack-cache-monitor middleware lets you monitor rack-cache and reports related stats, such as the number of fresh hits, passes, or its hitrate.
+Behind the scenes it simply counts `Rack::Cache` traces and yields its results to a user defined _reporter_ on a configurable interval.
+It is designed to work in the context of threaded and multi-process web servers.

 ## Installation